itom-project/itom/docs/userDoc/source/02_installation/build_cmake_vars.rst

    into itom.
 This folder contains folders "boost" and "lib64-msvc-xxx".
 If you set the right one here the boost libraries will get autopoulated...
    If not, this entry gets cleared again...

-.. |cmakelist_boost_includedir| replace:: from FindBoost.cmake:
-   "preferred include directory e.g. .../include" create this entry if you have multiple boost versions installed and point it to the include directory(the folder containing **headers**) of the right version.
-   Note the all-caps spelling.

-.. |cmakelist_boost_librarydir| replace:: from FindBoost.cmake:
-   "Preferred library directory e.g. .../lib" create this entry and point it to the folder containing the **compiled** boost libraries(\*.dll, \*.lib, \*.a, \*.so ...)
-   Note the all-caps spelling.

 .. |cmakelist_flann_include_dirs| replace:: path to filder named "include" which lives in a directory side-by-side with "bin" and "lib" folders.